eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-thingsfeatures.md

 For different contexts or aspects of a Thing different Features can be used which are all belonging to the same Thing and do not exist without this Thing.

-The data related to Features is managed in form of a list of properties.
+The **data** related to Features is managed in form of a **list of properties**.
 These properties can be categorized, e.g. to manage the status, the configuration or any fault information.

 Each property itself can be either a simple/scalar value or a complex object.
 Allowed is any JSON object.